rhiana-schafer/cinophiles/README.md

         * Title (varchar)
         * Vote_average (int) - rating among TMDB users
         * Vote_count (int) - number of votes from TMDB users
-    * We also used another file from the same source to generate hyperlinks that connect to each movie's movie poster, as a downloadable image file
+    * We also used another file from the same source to generate hyperlinks that connect to each movie's movie poster, as a downloadable image file.
+This process was somewhat involved and time consuming, so we include here both the code used to pull it using API, and the resulting csv file for your use.
 * IMBD Ratings:
     * https://www.imdb.com/interfaces/title.ratings.tsv.gz
     * Contains the IMDb rating and votes information for titles